cyber-dojo/commander/README.md

 - nginx.env
 - web.env

-You can override these by exporting two environment-variables set to the absolute path of your own .env file.
+You can override these by exporting two environment variables set to the absolute path of your own .env file.
 Eg
   ```bash
   $ export CYBER_DOJO_NGINX_ENV=/home/fred/my_nginx.env